johnfairh/RubyGateway/SourceDocs/User Guide.md

 The [CRuby](https://github.com/johnfairh/CRuby) package provides access to as much of the `libruby` API as makes it through the importer.
-You can use this in conjunction with RubyBridge to access more of the API than RubyBridge itself provides.
+You can use this in conjunction with RubyGateway to access more of the API than RubyGateway itself provides.

 Each `RbObject` wraps one `VALUE` keeping it safe from garbage collection.
 You can access that `VALUE` using `RbObject.withRubyValue(call:)`.

-RubyBridge caches intern'ed Ruby strings - you can access the cache using `RbBridge.getID(for:)`.
+RubyGateway caches intern'ed Ruby strings - you can access the cache using `RbBridge.getID(for:)`.

 Note that when you call the Ruby API and Ruby raises an exception, the process